 Are you a knitter who cannot get enough of your favorite hobby?
-Did you know knitting for charity can help animal rescues and shelters?
-Well, it can!
+Then why not do some knitting for charity and help animals in need!

-- Local Business – if you have a local business that offers knitting supplies or classes you can see if they would like to partner with you.
+Local Business.
+Check with a local business that offers knitting supplies or classes.
+Ask if they would like to partner with you.
 This would be a great local community partnership that can help animals.
 Maybe they can donate supplies or even ask other knitters to take part which can help make a bigger impact.

 Partnering With A Rescue or Shelter To Help